MicrosoftDocs/fabric-docs/docs/data-factory/tutorial-pipeline-copy-from-azure-blob-storage-to-lakehouse.md

    :::image type="content" source="media/create-first-pipeline-with-sample-data/run-details.png" alt-text="Screenshot showing the Copy data details dialog.":::

 1. You can also schedule the pipeline to run with a specific frequency as required.
-Below is the sample to schedule the pipeline to run every 15 minutes.
+The following example shows how to schedule the pipeline to run every 15 minutes.

    :::image type="content" source="media/tutorial-pipeline-copy-from-azure-blob-storage-to-lakehouse/schedule-configuration.png" lightbox="media/tutorial-pipeline-copy-from-azure-blob-storage-to-lakehouse/schedule-configuration.png" alt-text="Screenshot showing the schedule configuration dialog.":::